 There are a lot of talented veterinarians filled with integrity doing amazing things to care for our horses.
 Sometimes there are limited resources and these vets do what they can with what they have.
-However there are some things that every vet does every time no matter what and one of those things is a rectal exam of a horse with colic.
+However, there are some things that every vet does every time no matter what and one of those things is a rectal exam of a horse with colic.
 The attending vet in this story, a recent graduate and new associate in the practice, refused to do a rectal exam.
-Her reasoning was that her arms were too short and because of this she wasn’t very good at rectal exams.
-Because of this she missed the diagnosis and delayed the referral of the horse to a well equipped hospital.
+Her reasoning was that her arms were too short and because of this, she wasn’t very good at rectal exams.
+Because of this she missed the diagnosis and delayed the referral of the horse to a well-equipped hospital.
 Time is always of the essence in colic cases.
 She also said that her truck was inadequately stocked to handle horse emergencies requiring large volumes of fluids.
-She had 2 liters available which was enough for a large dog.
+She had 2 liters available which were enough for a large dog.
 The horse waited 24 hours before adequate treatment could be given.

 Horse vets are divided into two categories: good horse vets and bad horse vets.
 It doesn’t matter what criteria I use for this because it’s irrelevant to my point.
-The good ones generally go to horse dense areas and the bad ones generally (or eventually) end up in less paying jobs in the rural areas.
+The good ones generally go to horse-dense areas and the bad ones generally (or eventually) end up in less-paying jobs in rural areas.
 It’s pure economics as the dense horse areas generate more income in a day and the practices there can afford to pay the good vets more money.
 The rural country vet practice has 20 to 50 miles between farms with 1 to 3 horses per farm.
 This thin distribution of horses brings in just enough revenue to support little more than the owner and an inexpensive associate.
 But the owner of the rural vet practice is human and needs time off.
 They hire anyone they can find with a vet license willing to work hard for less money and less time off.
 They don’t ask about their rectal exam skills.
 They just assume the skill comes with the degree and license.

-The reason for the split between rural areas with sparse horses and urban areas with horse dense populations is the high cost of land.
+The reason for the split between rural areas with sparse horses and urban areas with horse-dense populations is the high cost of land.
 Rural land is less expensive.
 Horse owners (including most horse vets) want land for their horses and farms and the affordable land is in the rural areas.
-Unfortunately this more affordable land is spread over a large geographic area leading to a sparse or less dense horse population.
+Unfortunately, this more affordable land is spread over a large geographic area leading to a sparse or less dense horse population.
 But there’s more to it than horse density.
 The people in these areas want the same services and technology as those in the wealthier horse dense areas.

 The horse owner reads about the quality of horse care available and wants all the high technology but at a rural price.
 A digital x-ray machine used on 20 horses a month will cost more per use than one used 200 times a month.
 A dense horse population easily provides the need for the technology but the rural practice works hard to develop the demand for its use.
-The cost for high tech veterinary care rises and that cost is distributed over the limited number of horses in the rural practice which the rural horse owners have more difficulty paying.
+The cost for high-tech veterinary care rises and that cost is distributed over the limited number of horses in the rural practice which the rural horse owners have more difficulty paying.
 What is left is a rural practice with a debt load that can’t afford to hire the best vets who don’t really want to work the long hours anyway.
-This leaves the practice owner in a burn-out position hiring poorly trained associates that provide lack luster care that leads to frustration of the horse owners who feel they are being treated less than their wealthy counter parts in the horse dense areas.
-The end result is that when a horse owner loses their horse to a colic at 7 years of age they are unwilling to go out to replace that horse.
+This leaves the practice owner in a burn-out position, hiring poorly trained associates that provide lackluster care that leads to frustration of the horse owners who feel they are being treated less than their wealthy counterparts in the horse dense areas.
+The end result is that when a horse owner loses their horse to colic at 7 years of age they are unwilling to go out to replace that horse.
 The rural horse population gets thinner and the rural vet goes out of business when they retire leaving no vet to care for the rural horse.
 This is happening now throughout the United States.

 2) Lack Of Mentorship

-The current owner of the 7 year old in this story had gotten him only 5 months earlier.
+The current owner of the 7-year-old in this story had gotten him only 5 months earlier.
 Before this the care was unknown but it had been sent with feeding instructions which the new owner had followed.
 The most important thing to consider when receiving a new horse on your farm is that the horse is stressed.
 New places with new horses are as stressful on a horse as it would be on a human.
 Often it is more stressful because the actual transport of the horse, the new weather, the new herd dynamics and the change in food are usually more extreme.

 Stress can lead to disease susceptibility.
 This is especially true if the horse comes from a farm where there are too many horses for the land and the sanitation is poor.
 It is important to either treat the new horse effectively for parasites or contain him in a quarantine area where feces are removed daily.
 The idea of a quarantine is also important to prevent the spread of diseases that can show after stress such as strangles.